| |

 There’s no shame in frugal living, it is a smart way to live.
 When you are at the point of buying something stop for a moment to think the ways that you could get it for free.
 Borrowing and exchanging are both good options.

-Tips on how to start to save money as a homemaker with borrowing
+Frugal tips on how to start to save money with borrowing

 • Borrow as well the children’s books from the public library.
 The selection is more comprehensive and you can change the books to new ones when they lose interest.
 No need to buy new all the time.